Linear Algebra with Python and NumPy (II)

 2 Eigenvalues and Eigenvectors

-Assume we have a linear transformation given by a square matrix $\mathbf{A} \in \mathbb{C}^{n\times n}$.
-Then matrix $\mathbf{A}$ has a scalar eigenvalue $\lambda$ associated with a non-zero eigenvector $\mathbf{v}$ if
+Assume we have a linear transformation given by a square matrix ACn×n.
+Then matrix A has a scalar eigenvalue λ associated with a non-zero eigenvector v if

-The obvious geometrical interpretation is such that eigenvectors are vectors not affected by given transformation in the term of rotation, but only stretched (scaled) by associated factor of $\lambda$.
+The obvious geometrical interpretation is such that eigenvectors are vectors not affected by given transformation in the term of rotation, but only stretched (scaled) by associated factor of λ.
 Another fundamental meaning is connected with systems of linear differential equations, but that's another story.

-If a matrix $\mathbf{A} \in \mathbb{C}^{n\times n}$ has $n$ linearly independent eigenvectors, then matrix $\mathbf{A}$ can be factorized as
+If a matrix ACn×n has n linearly independent eigenvectors, then matrix A can be factorized as

 Example: Find eigenvalues and eigenvectors for matrix